ebenezerkojofrimpong/RSVP-Movie-Data-Analysis/README.md

-- Are there noticeable trends in the ratings of different genres?
+- Are there noticeable trends in the average ratings of different genres?

 <br>